What Does an Insurance Claims Adjuster Do?

 - Bottom 10% Annual Salary: $39,620 ($19.05/hour)

 While there are no specific degree requirements, most potential employers likely will expect candidates to have a bachelor's degree.

-- Certification: Whether or not insurance adjusters need to be licensed depends on state laws, so check with where you live for specific requirements.
+- Certification: Whether or not insurance adjusters need to be licensed depends on state laws, so check for specific requirements.
 In many states, adjusters working for an insurance company are able to work under the firm’s license.

-- Experience and training: Many insurance companies have in-house training programs, and if you have previous experience in a related field, that will be taken into consideration during the hiring process.
-Some companies like to hire people with legal experience to work as adjusters for liability claims.
+- Experience and training: Many insurance companies have in-house training programs.
+Previous experience in a related field is taken into consideration during the hiring process.
+Some companies hire people with legal experience to work as adjusters for liability claims.
 People with engineering or architectural backgrounds tend to get hired as adjusters for industrial claims, and those with experience with automotive repairs might get hired as adjusters for auto claims.